 The SIPRI publishes its annual publication SIPRI Yearbook which contains tables with information about military expenditure in a great number of countries.
 However, there is a break with former routines in the editions for 1993 and 1994 since the tables containing detailed information on various countries' military expenditure are omitted.
-The SIPRI states that the tables showing military expenditure were omitted from the 1993 and 1994 yearbooks as a result of a shortage of staff.
-In the latest edition of the SIPRI yearbook (1995), publication of the tables was resumed.
-Figures are presented for a ten-year period so there does not appear to have been a break in the series in spite of the pause.
+According to the SIPRI the tables showing military expenditure were omitted from the 1993 and 1994 yearbooks due to the need to reconstruct the data base in response to the new circumstances arising out of the end of the Cold War as well as a change of staff during this period.
+In the latest editions of the SIPRI yearbook (1995 and 1996), publication of the tables was resumed.
+Figures are available for a ten-year period so the interruption of publication has not lead to a break in the series.
 It must be considered an advantage that the SIPRI has resumed its publication routines since the institute is a recognised and widely used source for military expenditure.

 The SIPRI also uses NATO's definition of military expenditure.
 But at the same time it is noted that the main sources are the various countries' budgets and statistics from central banks.
 Other open sources such as publications from the institutions described here, newspapers and periodicals, are also specified.
 It is thus likely that some of the figures are not based on the same definition since various governments have differing practices.
 Ball (1988) maintains that the SIPRI does not make sufficient use of the primary material in its possession.
 This is primarily ascribable to limited staffing, with only one to two people, often working on a part-time basis, who process the source material.
+Her work reflected an earlier period, however, and at present there are three full-time researchers and a secretary in the military expenditure project of the SIPRI.